-If there is no network provider in your area, call GEMS at 0860 00 4367 before going to the doctor to see if the visit is covered.
-This will assist you in avoiding unexpected co-payments.
-Option 4 is your preferred language, followed by Option 2 for Dental and Option 3 for General Enquiries.
+If there is no network provider in your area, call GEMS on 0860 00 4367 before going to the dentist to see if the visit is covered.
+This will assist you in avoiding unexpected copayments.
+Option 4 is your preferred language, followed by Option 2 for Dental, and Option 3 for General Enquiries.